 "It was a fantastic journey and I would not change a thing.
-Well, maybe look after the knees better,"
+Well, maybe look after the knees better," he tweeted.

 "A massive thanks to all that have supported me throughout my career in NZ and UK.
 Sad to leave the game that's given and taken so much.